olaoluwaoyebola/PORA-Data-Science/README.md

 2. Track Progress: Document the evolution of my skills, from basic data manipulation to advanced machine learning model deployment.
 3. Build a Portfolio: Showcase completed projects, code quality, problem-solving abilities, and documentation skills to potential employers or collaborators.
 4. Maintain Resources: Keep a curated list of useful resources, datasets, and learning paths.

+### NumPy
+Learned how to use the numpy library in python.
+Created arrays and manipulated them; checking the shape, size, dimension, flattening an array, and also adding two arrays together.

+### Pandas
+Looked into the pandas library, learning how it works.
+Created and manipulated a pandas series.